stratum-mining/stratumprotocol.org/src/features.md

 #### Motivation & Impact

 Any pool can (and should) take advantage of this benefit to reduce inefficiency on the network.
-The SV2 mining proxy can be used as an upstream node for immediate perfomance improvement of an SV1 pool.
+The SV2 mining proxy can be used as an upstream node for immediate performance improvement of an SV1 pool.

 ## Job Distribution Latency